Rijstevlaai

 In Dutch and Belgian cuisine, rijsttaart(je)/rijstevlaai (Dutch) or tarte au riz (French) (Reisfladen, all translate to “rice flan”) is a pie with a filling based on rice pudding.
 It is native to Verviers and popular around the wider region of Eastern Belgium, south-eastern Netherlands and the German region around Aachen.
-It is best served cold.

 Typically they are made 'single-crust'—with no layer of pastry covering the top.
+Rijstevlaai is a type of vlaai.